Do you celebrate the Advent season? Try one of these Advent Bible studies with your family this year!

-Our Advent resource, Comfort and Joy: An Advent Study for Families, is a Biblical experience created to help your family anticipate Christ’s birth through:
+Our Advent resource, Comfort and Joy: An Advent Study for Families, is a Biblical experience created to help your family anticipate Christ’s birth.

-- Daily Devotions revolving around a weekly theme, based around the four candles of Advent and their corresponding Bible verses
+- Daily devotions revolving around a unique weekly theme connected with the candles of Advent and their corresponding daily readings of Bible verses

 - Weekly Advent/Christmas Carol to learn and sing

 - Service projects that reflect the light of Christ

 - Daily Activities (some super simple, some more involved) to connect Scriptural truths about Christ with hands-on learning, such as recipes, crafts, and Jesse Tree ornament making

 - Coloring pages, Christmas cards, bookmarks, and other fun resources to decorate and share!